 NIAF Director of Special Programs

-Look for more about Tuscany in the next issue of Ambassador, on NIAF social media, the Ambassador Peter F. Secchia Voyage of Discovery, and of course, at the 47th Anniversary Gala in Washington, D.C., on October 29.
-Arrivederci in Toscana!
+There’s a little something for everyone in Emilia-Romagna.
+Look out for more about NIAF’s Region of Honor in upcoming issues of Ambassador this year, on NIAF social media, the Ambassador Peter F. Secchia Voyage of Discovery, the Board Mission to Italy Trip, and of course, at the 48th Anniversary Gala in Washington, D.C. in the fall.
+Arrivederci in Emilia-Romagna!